 Getting started in the classroom is pretty easy.
 All it takes is a notebook or a place where students can record lists of things they are thankful for.

 I created a fun printable journal for my class to use each day.

 Since it only required them to record three things, the kids didn't feel overwhelmed by the writing.
-I made sure to start out by reading a few examples from my own journal to show them that it didn't have to focus on a big, life-altering event.
+I started by reading a few examples from my journal.
+This helped show them that it didn't have to focus on a big, life-altering event.